8 March 2017 - Spring Budget - areas particularly relevant to CEIAG

 As ever, the Budget includes a lot of aspirational statements, and paints in broad strokes rounded to the nearest ten million.
 It also includes some re-statement of policies from previous statements and budgets.
 We expect implementation details in the coming weeks and months.
 Meanwhile ‘T-levels’ are the ones to watch (14-19 Diplomas re-visited?), with potential for widespread impact on CEIAG.

-That’s our take on the parts of this week’s Budget that we think are particularly relevant to CEIAG, and hope that may be helpful in your work in this vital area.
+That’s our take on the parts of the Spring 2017 Budget that we think are particularly relevant to CEIAG, and hope that may be helpful in your work in this vital area.
 We welcome any comments or feedback you may have.